-- result: a Result instance with info about the command being executed and, if it ran to completion, how it exited. - reason: None, if the command finished; or an exception instance if e.g. a StreamWatcher raised WatcherError.
+- result: a Result instance with info about the command being executed and, if it ran to completion, how it exited. - reason: a wrapped exception instance if applicable (e.g. a StreamWatcher raised WatcherError) or None otherwise, in which case, it's probably a Failure subclass indicating its own specific nature, such as UnexpectedExit or CommandTimedOut.